And the Oscar goes to…

 Grammar: Prepositions

-The student learns more about prepositions and then matches them with correct adjectives (excited about, amazed at, afraid of, etc.).
-Next, they fill in the gaps with correct prepositions.
+The student learns more about prepositions and then matches them with the correct adjectives (excited about, amazed at, afraid of, etc.).
+Next, they fill in the gaps with the correct prepositions to practice the newly acquired skills.

 Reading: an email about movies

-The student reads an email about different movie genres and then completes reading comprehension.
+The student reads an email about different movie genres and then completes a reading comprehension.

 Reading: movie recommendations